-But this application of AI in ITSM requires creating a repository of proper documentation of past request history and relevant knowledge articles, said Kumaravel Ramakrishnan, product manager for ManageEngine, an IT operations and service management provider under the Zoho Corp. umbrella.
+But this application of AI in ITSM requires knowledge management experts to create a repository of proper documentation of past request history and relevant knowledge articles, said Kumaravel Ramakrishnan, product manager for ManageEngine, an IT operations and service management provider under the Zoho Corp. umbrella.

 4. Generating a solutions repository

 Enterprises are starting to embed IT operations provisioning tools directly into the chat services used by developers.
-These tools help generate a unified repository that allow developers and operations teams to keep track of changes to infrastructure and how different types of incidents were successfully resolved.
+These DevOps bots help generate a unified repository that allows developers and operations teams to keep track of changes to infrastructure and how different types of incidents were successfully resolved.
 Later, when similar problems emerge, AI engines can mine this repository to help operations teams resolve the problem more quickly.